komarovalexander/ka-table/README.md

 (value: any, rowData: any) => string | void;

-Function which obtains value of specific cell and row value - as parameters and returns validation error string or does not return anything in case of passed validation.
+Function which obtains value of specific cell and row - as parameters and returns validation error string or does not return anything in case of passed validation.

 <a name="ICellEditorProps"></a>